 HDB housing plan and types mortgages available in Singapore

-80% of Singapore young population lives in government-built flats.
+80% of Singapore’s young population lives in government-built flats.
 What is the reason behind such a high percentage?
-Well, Singapore Housing and Development Board (HDB) is the government department behind the irresistible house subsidies.
-Unlike majority of other countries where they show off their public-housing project, none is quite devoted as Singapore.
+Well, the Singapore Housing and Development Board (HDB) is the government department behind the irresistible house subsidies.
+Unlike the majority of other countries where they show off their public-housing project, none is quite devoted to Singapore.
 HDB was formed in 1960 and is responsible for city planning.
-The agency started by building rental housing for needy families but now has switched to building apartment for sales to the general public.
+The agency started by building rental housing for needy families but now has switched to building apartments for sales to the general public.

 Currently, there is about 1m apartment.
 Most of these are apartments cluster around two dozen new towns encompassing the coastal city core.
 When constructed, the government sold them to first time home buyers at a lower than market price.
 However, a successful applicant must wait an average of 3 years for their houses to be completed.

 Alternatively, Singaporean can opt to buy an existing HDB apartment directly from the previous owners at whichever the price the seller deems fit.
 A three-bedroom flat built this year in an outlying suburb cost $270,000 on average.
 First time home buyers get the house with $75,000 off the purchase price.
 Buying a similar house built by private developers can cost three times as much.

 How does the government come up with the fund for such houses?

 The money Singaporeans use to buy houses in subsidized flats is part of the Central Provident Fund (CPF).
 This is a mandatory national-0saving scheme into which the majority of working citizens must pay 20% of their salaries per month to facilitate.
 For employers, there is a further 17% to contribute.
 Citizens are allowed to down a portion of their savings to use as deposits when buying an HBD apartment.
 There are also cheap mortgages provided by HDB.